CASE STUDY

 COVID-19 arrived, and the client put brakes on the project.
 Brought all design and development in-house.
 Unfortunately, I was unable to see the project to completion.

-Move the slider in the image — the blue line and arrows — up & down to see the before [top] and after [bottom] of the software redesign.
+Move the slider in the image — the blue line and arrows — left and right to see the before [left] and after [right] of the software redesign.

 The legacy software was incapable of managing the entire auction process.
 People still completed some procedures by hand that the software could automate, such as vehicle titles and various DMV paperwork.
 Redundancies and inefficiency everywhere you looked.